OmarElgabry/lumen-api-oauth/README.md

 The RESTful API for Posts and Comments, where Users can view, create, update, and delete.
 It provides authorization mechanism to authorize against access tokens using OAuth2, ownership, and non-admin Vs admin users.

+:mega: A full tutorial on building a RESTful API with Lumen and OAuth2 can be found on [Medium](https://medium.com/omarelgabrys-blog/building-restful-apis-with-lumen-and-oauth2-8ba279c6a31).

 ## Index
 + [Installation](#installation)
 + [Terminology](#terminology)